 Until just a few years ago, I had 2 huge book cases that were double-stacked with volumes ranging from children’s fiction to college text books, and piles had formed next to couches and the bed.
 I could not imagine my life without these friends surrounding me.

-Today, I am the proudcleanshelves owner of approximately 20 books – six of which are craft books.
+Today, I am the proud owner of approximately 20 books – six of which are craft books.
 To move from one extreme to the other took some serious work, and time (and a newfound appreciation for library books).
 Here are a few suggestions to help even the biggest bibliophile relieve your sagging shelves of stress—without buying more shelves.

 How to Declutter your Bookshelves: